Feasibility and Site Selection

 SCOPE Europe Fun Run

-RUN COORDINATORS:
+RUN COORDINATOR:

 Bridget Kotelly, Senior Conference Director, Cambridge Healthtech Institute